 - Generally more affordable lodges and game viewing on a par with Botswana

 Perhaps one of the best 'secret safari' destinations, the Kavango/Zambezi Region has an abundance of wildlife, water and birds, yet is one of the lesser-known African safari destinations.
 It's far more lush and green than the rest of Namibia as it has four perennial waterways running through it – the Kwando, Linyanti, Chobe and the mighty Zambezi, for which it's named.

 The area has its fair share of luxury bush camps and waterfront lodges with lush vegetation and vast wetlands.
-You'll be able to explore the rivers by makoro and flat-bottomed motor boats, watch the wildlife come down to drink or enjoy some of the excellent fishing the area is known for: sporty tiger fish, silver barbel, catfish, African pike and bream.
+You'll be able to explore the rivers by makoro and flat-bottomed motorboats, watch the wildlife come down to drink or enjoy some of the excellent fishing — sporty tiger fish, silver barbel, catfish, African pike and bream — the area is known for.

 There are some excellent safari lodges in the area, offering the same game-viewing excellence and experiences as you'd be likely to find in the neighbouring Okavango Delta, but at much more affordable rates.
 Many of the lodges are situated on the waterfront where you can enjoy wildlife on your doorstep and drift off to sleep at night to the sounds of grunting hippo.

 The Caprivi Strip, where the Zambezi Region is situated, is a tropical area.
 Temperatures can be extremely high, especially in mid-summer.
 The rainy season extends from December to March in this wettest region of Namibia.
 Game viewing is best during the drier winter months when the vegetation is less dense.
-During the dry season the islands towards the south-eastern Okavango border can be reached by road but after the rains 80 percent of the area becomes flooded, cutting roads off from the mainland.
+During the dry season, the islands towards the south-eastern Okavango border can be reached by road but after the rains 80% of the area becomes flooded, cutting roads off from the mainland.